 All currently enrolled undergraduate students can utilize the services offered in the Counseling Center.
-Physician Assistant students are an exception to the rule and can use services in the Counseling Center throughout their program, as the program runs a unique schedule.
-If you are unsure if a student would be eligible for services or have any questions, please contact us and we can provide some clarity.
+Physician Assistant students are an exception to the rule and can use services in the Counseling Center, as the program runs a unique schedule.
+If you wonder if you are eligible for services or have any question, please contact us and we can certainly talk more about this.